waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### marketplace.notification_about_resource_ending

-A notification about resource ending.
-The recipients are project managers and customer owners.
+Notifies project users about a resource that is nearing its end date.

 #### Templates